mtsmn/IoT/devices/mqtt.md

 ## Connecting devices to the Quickstart service
 {: #connecting_devices}

-The Quickstart service is the fastest level of service.
-It offers no confirmation of receipt and does not support MQTT quality of service (QoS) levels greater than zero.
+The Quickstart service is an open sandbox that you can use to quickly connect your devices to the {{site.data.keyword.iot_short_notm}}.
+If your devices support the MQTT messaging protocol, they can be easily connected to Quickstart.
+Quickstart can help you get started quickly and ensure that the basic {{site.data.keyword.iot_short_notm}} features are working before you move to your own {{site.data.keyword.iot_short_notm}} instance.
 When you connect to the Quickstart service, authentication or registration is not required, and the ``orgId`` must be set to ``quickstart``.

 If you are writing device code for use with Quickstart, be aware that the following {{site.data.keyword.iot_short_notm}} service features are not supported in Quickstart mode: